cavaloni/dentista/CSV_IMPORT_GUIDE.md

 - **60-79%**: Medium confidence (yellow) - review recommended
 - **0-59%**: Low confidence (red) - manual review needed

-### 3. AI-Assisted Mapping

-If the automatic mapping is uncertain:
-1. Click the **"Fix with AI"** button
-2. The system sends only headers + 2-3 sample rows to OpenRouter
-3. AI analyzes the data and suggests optimal mappings
-4. Review and adjust as needed

-### 4. Import Process
+### 3. Import Process

-1. Click **"Import CSV"** button on the waitlist page
+1. Click **"Import"** button on the waitlist page
-2. Drag & drop or select your CSV file
+2. Drag & drop or select your CSV/Excel file
 3. Review the column mappings
-4. Adjust any incorrect mappings manually
+4. Adjust any incorrect mappings manually using the dropdown
-5. (Optional) Click "Fix with AI" for better suggestions
-6. Click **"Import X contacts"** to complete
+5. Click **"Import X contacts"** to complete
-7. Contacts are imported in **inactive state** by default
+6. Contacts are imported in **inactive state** by default
-8. Activate individual contacts as needed from the waitlist
+7. Activate individual contacts as needed from the waitlist

 ## Enhanced Search